 The auditor's fees are decided on by the shareholders at the annual general meeting.
-The 2009 Annual General Meeting resolved that fees shall be payable to the auditor in accordance with an approved invoice.
+The 2010 Annual General Meeting resolved that fees shall be payable to the auditor in accordance with an approved invoice.
 Auditor's fees are shown in the table below.
-Other assignments pertain primarily to consulting on accounting and tax matters.
+Other services pertain primarily to consulting on accounting matters and other services, such as prospectus auditing and costs relating to the planned listing of the Company's shares on NASDAQ OMX Small Cap.